Times Spent Outdoors: Priceless!

 People should never intentionally feed wildlife.

-The Arizona Game and Fish Department reminds everyone to be Bear Aware, following separate incidents where habituated bears became a public safety threat and needed to be humanely euthanized under department policy.
+The Arizona Game And Fish Department reminds everyone to be Bear Aware, following separate incidents where habituated bears became a public safety threat and needed to be humanely euthanized under department policy.

 In May, AZGFD wildlife managers removed a sub-adult male bear from the north Phoenix neighborhood of Anthem that had previously been relocated from Prescott.
 Also, officers in the White Mountains were forced to remove a habituated female bear feeding on large piles of food and water left by a local resident.